bigskysoftware/_hyperscript/www/docs.new.md

   }
 </style>

-The first thing to notice is that hyperscript is defined directly on the button, using the `_` property.
+The first thing to notice is that hyperscript is defined *directly on the button*, using the `_` (underscore) attribute.

-Embedding code directly on the button like this might seem a bit funny, but hyperscript is one of a growing number of technologies that de-emphasize [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) in favor of [Locality of Behavior](https://htmx.org/essays/locality-of-behaviour/).
+Embedding code directly on the button like this might seem strange at first, but hyperscript is one of a growing number of technologies that de-emphasize [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) in favor of [Locality of Behavior](https://htmx.org/essays/locality-of-behaviour/).
 Other examples of technologies going this direction are [tailwinds](https://tailwindcss.com/), [AlpineJS](https://github.com/alpinejs/alpine/) and [htmx](https://htmx.org).